-Table 21: Action Plan (continued)
+Table 23: Action Plan (continued)

 GOAL B Community identity.
-The City's identity is largely based on its high-quality residential neighbor and schools, destination retail and convention space, and its parks.
-The supplement that identity by enhancing the preservation of its historic res expanding its cultural opportunities.
-New development of land should co- high-quality design and materials.
-City should ources and ontinue to be of B1 Encourage the use of high quality right-of-way plantings, site landscaping, and building materials to enhance the appearance of the community.
-Planning Commission B2 As development and redevelopment occur, incentivize the use of LEED- certified buildings, water resources, and energy-efficient best practices, and green infrastructure techniques through zoning and permit bonuses.
-Planning Commission B3 Encourage the Corridor Improvement Authority (CIA) to work in collaboration with the Planning Commission to improve the design standards and character of Grand River Avenue.
-Corridor Improvement Authority (CIA) B4 Evaluate the Zoning Ordinance landscaping requirements to ensure that large parking lots increase the percentage of plantings to reduce heat island effects, especially in areas noted on the Surface Temperature map.Planning Commission GOAL C Environmental stewardship.
-The City of Novi is significantly enhanced by the preservation of natural residential and non-residential areas.
-Maintain public and private steward natural environment using low-impact development techniques.
-C1 Amend the code and ordinances to include provisions that reduce runoff volume and improve water quality by replicating the site's natural hydrology and water balance.
-Planning Commission & Engineering C2 Review the off-street parking requirements to determine appropriate changes and possible parking reductions for residential, business, and commercial parking requirements.
+The City's identity is largely based on its high-quality residential neighborhoods and schools, destination retail and convention space, and its parks.
+The City should supplement that identity by enhancing the preservation of its historic resources and expanding its cultural opportunities.
+New development of land should continue to be of high-quality design and materials.
+B1 Encourage the use of high quality right-of-way plantings, site landscaping, and building materials to enhance the appearance of the community.
+Planning Commission B2 As development and redevelopment occur, incentivize the use of LEED-certified buildings, water resources, and energy-efficient best practices, and green infrastructure techniques through zoning and permit bonuses.
+Planning Commission City Council В3 Encourage the Corridor Improvement Authority (CIA) to work in collaboration with the Planning Commission to improve the design standards and character of Grand River Avenue.
+Corridor Improvement Authority (CIA) В4 Evaluate the Zoning Ordinance landscaping requirements to ensure that large parking lots increase the percentage of plantings to reduce heat island effects, especially in areas noted on the Surface Temperature map.
+Planning Commission GOAL C Environmental stewardship.
+The City of Novi is significantly enhanced by the preservation of natural resources in both residential and non-residential areas.
+Maintain public and private stewardship of the natural environment using low-impact development techniques.
+C1 Evaluate code and ordinances to ensure provision are incorporated to reduce runoff volume and improve water quality by replicating the site's natural hydrology and water balance.
+Planning Commission & Engineering C2 Review the off-street parking requirements to determine appropriate changes and possible parking reductions and/or parking maximums for residential, business, and commercial parking requirements.
 Planning Commission C3 Utilize a general Planned Unit Development ordinance provision to encourage the preservation of natural features, such as woodlands, wetlands, and wildlife habitats.
-Planning Commission & Developers C4 Incorporate into the zoning ordinance a connectivity index that promotes greater walkability within residential and planned developments.
-Planning Commission C5 Implement recommendations in the Active Mobility Plan with a focus on reducing vehicle miles traveled (VMT) and providing residents with alternative modes of transportation.
-Planning & Engineering C6 Participate in cross-jurisdictional regional non-motorized trails.
-City
+Planning Commission & Developers C4 Implement the Active Mobility Plan's Near-Term Network recommendations to create continuous walking and biking networks to reach key destinations.
+Three primary components include: Neighborhood Greenway Network, Connection to Transit, and Improved Access to Shopping and Dining.
+C5 Implement recommendations in the Active Mobility Plan with a focus on reducing vehicle miles traveled (VMT) and providing residents with alternative modes of transportation.
+Planning & Engineering C6 Implement the Active Mobility Plan's vision for a Regional Trail Network by working with neighboring communities, having City Council identify funding mechanisms, and pursuing opportunities to create a connected 30-mile loop through Novi and surrounding communities.
+City Parks & Recreation

-Table 21: Action Plan (continued)
+Table 23: Action Plan (continued)